cartalyst/manuals/nesty/cud/first_child_of.md

 ---------

-This method assigns any Nesty object to be the first child of the `$parent` parameter.
+This method assigns an Nesty object to be the first child of the `$parent` parameter.

 `first_child_of($parent);` Returns Int, Throws NestyException